cocoOS/cocoOS/README.md

 cocoOS is extremely portable to any target which makes it a perfect choice during early phases in the development when which OS to use is still an open issue.
+You can even run it under Linux or Windows.